ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The url-path "ace-group" is used.

-* Added overview of admitted methods on the Group Manager resources.
+* Added overview of permitted methods on the Group Manager resources.

 * Added exchange of parameters relevant for the pairwise mode of Group OSCORE.